alexnitta/faunauth/README.md

 3. Use `faunauth` functions in your server application After completing the schema migration, you can use the `faunauth` functions in your server.
 Complete documentation is available in [./docs/modules.md#functions](./docs/modules.md#functions).

-    for example in an ExpressJS handler:
+    Here's an example of how you might use the `login` function from `faunauth` in an [Express](https://expressjs.com/) handler.
+Note that `faunauth` is framework-agnostic; it will work in any backend JavaScript framework.

     ```TypeScript
-    // This handler would be used in an ExpressJS route to handle login requests.
+    // This handler would be used in an Express route to handle login requests.
 You would
     // typically use bodyparser to make sure responses are handled as JSON.
 Other frameworks will have
     // slight differences in their implementations.
     import { login } from 'faunauth';